Configuring Synchronization with a Web Server

 Before you start

-Synchronization with servers, uploading, downloading, and managing files on them are provided via the Remote Hosts Access bundled plugin, which is by default enabled.
+Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
 For details, see Managing plugins.
 Note that the plugin is available only for the Ultimate Edition of IntelliJ IDEA.

 Server access configuration